 Warning: the following Beeb-orientated material contains mentions of butchery, brothels, and breaches of health and safety.
 As well as sheep…

-This article, and its sister (due to be published next month around the 15th of August), is an imperfect and only partial list of ideas.
+This article, and its sister, as well as the third part,is an imperfect and only partial list of ideas.

 However, this is not a “listicle”; I detest such things because they are the squalid evidence of lazy journalism.